 - Red and itchy bites, often in zigzag lines, small clusters, and straight rows

-- Blood stains on sheets, mattress, and bed frame, resembling rust spots
+- Blood stains on sheets, mattresses, and bed frames, resembling rust spots

 - Brown exoskeletons on the bed, shed by bed bug critters as they mature